michaeltelford/wgit/README.md

 # Wgit

-Wgit is wget on steroids with an easy to use API.
+Wgit is wget on steroids with an easy to use API for web scraping and indexing.

 Wgit is a WWW indexer/scraper which crawls URL's and retrieves their page contents for later use.
 Also included in this package is a means to search indexed documents stored in a database.
 Therefore this library provides the main components of a WWW search engine.
 You can also use Wgit to copy entire website's HTML making it far more powerful than wget.
 The Wgit API is easily extendable allowing you to easily pull out the parts of a webpage that are important to you, the CSS or JS links for example.